youqad/bit-reversal-trees/haskell_prompt.md

 3. For example, a leaf at path `[False, False, True]` (left, left, right) would be swapped with the leaf at path `[True, False, False]` (right, left, left).

-Implementation requirements:
-1. The `invert :: Tree a -> Tree a` function that you will implement must be a standalone, pure, recursive function that does NOT rely on any helper function.
-2. Only use the `Tree` type defined above.
+MANDATORY SYNTACTIC REQUIREMENTS:
+1. The `invert` function must be a standalone, pure, and recursive function.
+It must NOT rely on any helper function.
+The ONLY exception about using a helper function is if it uses only one extra bit of state (i.e. `invert` relies on a helper function `invert' :: Bool -> Tree a -> Tree a`).
+But know that relying on such a helper function is not necessary: there exist solutions that do not require any helper function.
-3. Only use recursion (no loops).
+2. Only use recursion (no loops).
-4. Maintain purity (no side effects or mutability).
+3. Maintain purity (no side effects or mutability).

-This is a hard problem, so think deeply, and make sure to carefully double-check your solution against the tests.
+This is a hard problem, so think deeply and carefully double-check your solution against the tests.
-But I can guarantee you that it is solvable within the given constraints.
+I guarantee you that it is solvable within the constraints.
 Keep trying and don't give up!
 -}

 -- Implement the `invert` function: